Battle of Tenmokuzan: Prelude

 After the fall of Takato Castle on 2 March, the remaining Takeda garrisons in Shinano Province surrendered without a fight, and Oda Nobutada's army reached the western border of the Takeda home province of Kai.
-At the same time, Tokugawa Ieyasu burst into Kai from Suruga Province on the south, taking Takeda traitor Anayama Genba along as a guide.
+At the same time, Hojo Ujimasa march to Kai from the east and Tokugawa Ieyasu burst into Kai from Suruga Province on the south, taking Takeda traitor Anayama Genba along as a guide.
 In the meantime, Takeda Katsuyori and his army of 10–15,000 in Shimpu Castle (at the time capital of Kai) had calculated that Takato Castle would hold for some time, so the swift fall of that mighty fortress in only a day caused massive panic among Takeda supporters.
-Both generals and common soldiers were distracted by the urge to evacuate their families and children as the enemy armies of 40–50,000 invaded Kai from the south and the west, so no plans for defense were made, but the entire Takeda army dispersed in panic: no more than 500-600 samurai remained with Takeda Katsuyori in Sinpu.
-So at dawn of 3 March (around 6 a.m) Katsuyori set fire to Sinpu Castle and fled east with his family, leaving a great many hostages from noble families of his domain to perish in the flames.
-Oda Nobutada occupied the old Kai capital of Kofu on 7 March 1582. and had all of Takeda Katsuyori's family, relations and house elders hunted down and executed.
-All the remaining samurai of the three provinces of Suruga, Kai and Shinano flocked to Kofu and proclaimed their allegiance to Nobutada, presenting hostages, and the neighboring province of Kozuke surrendered without a fight.
+Both generals and common soldiers were distracted by the urge to evacuate their families and children as the enemy armies of 40–50,000 invaded Kai from the south, east and the west, so no plans for defense were made, but the entire Takeda army dispersed in panic: no more than 500-600 samurai remained with Takeda Katsuyori in Shinpu.
+So at dawn of 3 March (around 6 a.m) Katsuyori set fire to Shinpu Castle and fled east with his family, leaving a great many hostages from noble families of his domain to perish in the flames.
+Oda Nobutada occupied the old Kai capital of Kōfu on 7 March 1582. and had all of Takeda Katsuyori's family, relations and house elders hunted down and executed.
+All the remaining samurai of the three provinces of Suruga, Kai and Shinano flocked to Kōfu and proclaimed their allegiance to Nobutada, presenting hostages, and the neighboring province of Kozuke surrendered without a fight.